TheScientificTeen/Techstormers/README.md

 ### Update 1 - 8 Hours Mark
 * *Have you made any new Ideas?*

-So far,we've have come up with a few different implementations of our ideas along with some ways to build upon on our basic idea.We have made a few changes to make it expandable,easy to use and increase its functionality even in the long run.
+So far,we've have come up with a few different implementations of our ideas along with some ways to build upon on our basic idea.We have made a few changes to make it expandable,easy to use and increase its functionality in the long run.

 * *As a team, write a brief paragraph about what problem your team is trying to solve?*